 About two weeks ago I listened to Tim Ferriss interview Tony Robbins.
 Tony raved about his experience using whole body cryotherapy chambers.
 Tony said he learned from his research that cryotherapy did the following:

-- Takes inflammation out the body.
+- Takes inflammation out of the body.

 - Resets your neurological signal.